ammirsm/data-grabber-cnn-twitter/README.md

 At this point you will be able to send job request to Scrapyd.
 This project is setup with a demo spider from the oficial tutorial of scrapy.
 To run it you must send a http request to Scrapyd with the job info

-We have two spider 'icrawler' for crawling CNN and 'twitter' for crawling twitter.
+Project contains two spiders, 'icrawler' for crawling CNN and 'twitter' for crawling twitter.

 ````
 curl http://localhost:6800/schedule.json -d project=default -d spider=icrawler